pabloFuente/livekit-server-sdk-dotnet/LivekitApi/README.md

 dotnet pack -c Debug -p:IncludeSymbols=true -p:SymbolPackageFormat=snupkg
 ```

-This command may throw throw an error if there are breaking changes in the protocol, as the SDK is configured in strict mode for [package validation](https://learn.microsoft.com/en-us/dotnet/fundamentals/apicompat/package-validation/overview).
+This command may throw an error if there are breaking changes in the protocol, as the SDK is configured in strict mode for [package validation](https://learn.microsoft.com/en-us/dotnet/fundamentals/apicompat/package-validation/overview).
 The way to overcome these breaking changes is running the package command with option `-p:GenerateCompatibilitySuppressionFile=true` to generate file `CompatibilitySuppressions.xml`:

 ```bash
 dotnet pack -c Debug -p:IncludeSymbols=true -p:SymbolPackageFormat=snupkg -p:GenerateCompatibilitySuppressionFile=true